CS601-F21/side-project-caracao718/README.md

 The Mountain is Calling
 ============

-### Due - A ski/snowboard trip organizing & planning app
+### A ski/snowboard trip organizing & planning app

 The Mountain is Calling project is designed to make skiers and snowboarders' winter planning more convenient.
 The website will generate a list of mountains in the US, along with the weather condition.